 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technicians had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
 Local contacts for the escalation of concerns were displayed on the wall of the dispensary.
-Staff were aware of the signs requiring referral.
+Staff were aware of the signs requiring referral and gave multiple examples of when appropriate referrals had been made.